eomcaleb/Data-Structure-Templates/README.md

 #### Singly Linked List
 #### Binary Tree

+# How To Test
+Run the following command on root folder:
+> python -m test.test_singlylinkedlist.py

 # Description
 ## Singly Linked List
 Singly Linked List is a linear data structure that connects nodes using a reference.
 Nodes are chained together sequentially by holding a reference to the node that was connected previously.